jimatas/Developist.Core.Utilities/ReadMe.md

 # Developist.Core.Utilities

 A collection of general utilities that are usable in .NET 5.0 projects.
-For now, the main functionality provided consists of a standard set of guard clauses for the purpose of precondition checking.
+For now, the main functionality provided consists of a standard set of guard clauses for the purpose of encorcing preconditions.

 ## Ensure.Argument